Guidelines for volunteers during the Coronavirus pandemic

 - Please ensure you keep wash your hands, for 20 seconds using soap and hot water before you leave your house and as soon as you get home.
 If soap and water are not available when you are out and you have some hand sanitiser then you can use this.
 Avoid touching your eyes and mouth.

-- If you offer to walk a dog, then if you have your own lead at home, you could consider using this to avoid handling your neighbours lead.
+- If you offer to walk a dog, then if you have your own lead at home, you could consider using this to avoid handling another lead.

-- If you are concerned that the resident that you are helping has become unwell and you would like further advice on whether they need medical assistance then please use the NHS online service for further advice.
+- If you are concerned about the resident that you are helping and you would like further advice on whether they need medical assistance then please use the NHS online service for further advice.

 - Please don’t forget about safeguarding during this pandemic.